Enrollment Change, Withdrawal, or Leave of Absence

 Unofficial Withdrawals

-At the end of the semester, The Office of Student Financial Services is notified of any student who did not complete any classes for which he/she was registered.
+At the end of the semester, The Office of Student Financial Services is notified of any student who did not complete any classes for which the student was registered.
 Students who cease to attend and do not earn any credit for the term are considered unofficial withdrawals.
 Unofficial withdrawals are also subject to the R2T4 calculation.

 In some cases, federal loans already refunded to the student may need to be returned to the lender.
 Please note that his could result in an outstanding tuition balance owed to Suffolk University.